CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

 <p>6 rows × 21 columns</p>
 </div>

-They include different information: consumer spending, retail potential, consumer profiles, etc.
+The datasets include different information: consumer spending, retail potential, consumer profiles, etc.

 At first glance, it looks like the dataset with `data_source_id: sociodemographic` might contain the population information we are looking for.
 Let's try to understand a little bit better what data this dataset contains by looking at its variables: